GeekyAnts/flutter-docs-code-samples/flutter-for-reactNative-developers.md

 ## Debugging
 ### How do I access In-App Developer Menu?
 In React Native, the developer menu can be accessed by shaking your device. ⌘D for the iOS Simulator or ⌘M for Android emulator.
 Similarly, in Flutter, if you start your application using `flutter run`.
-If you are using IntelliJ, you can use its built-in tools.
+If you are using an IDE , you can use its built-in tools.
 You can also access the menu by typing `h` in the terminal window.

 |Action|Terminal Shortcut| Debug functions/ properties|
 |:--:|:--:|:--:|